 We are living in the time that there were many “What an era!” had been spoken out to express the amusement and excitement to new innovations.
 Like no other periods, thank to the flourishment of venture capitalists, the universalization of the Internet, the entrance bar to an industry has been lower and lower that anyone with an idea can quickly entry (The more important question is how to survive after entrying, but it is out of the scope of this article, and in fact, the author also does not have enough information and ability to answer).

-In recent years, crowdfunding has become a buzzword in fundraising activity.
+###CrowdFunding In recent years, crowdfunding has become a buzzword in fundraising activity.
 The mechanism is quite simple in which product creator asks for money from the crowd.
 Anyone who has interest in such product can become a backer with a small amount of money.
-In reverse, backers will receive the product as soon as it is released without any additional fee.
+In reverse, backer will receive the product as soon as it is released without any additional fee.
 With Kickstarter, Indiegogo or many other similar sites, the journey to mass production of an idea is widely opened.
 And indeed, there were many products coming from those sites have become the “unicorn” of the industry like Pebble smart watch, Oculus Rift virtual reality kit, 3Doodlers pen, etc., The crowd, in this case, the backers have enormous contribution to the success of those innovative products.

-Besides financial support, the crowd is also one of the most precious sources of data related to not only human but also the entire environment.
+###CrowdSourcing Besides financial support, the crowd is also one of the most precious sources of data related to not only human but also the entire environment.
 Smartphone, from the segment of high-class products has become popular and somewhat universal.
 The superior of smartphone over feature phone comes not only from its large screen or its simple usage but also from the fact that it comes with plenty of sensors equipped inside.
-Those sensors can measure human activity, human behavior, environmental light density, some can measure environmental temperature or humidity, etc. These data will not be that useful if they are not gathered in one place.
-And again, thank to the ease of accessing the Internet directly from the smartphone, sensed data can be easily collected and gathered in one place to form the thing that we call BigData.
-These data, BigData, are analyzed to extract useful information in many different fields such as weather forecasting, psychology or human behavior study, etc.
+Those sensors can measure human activity, human behavior, environmental light density, some can measure environmental temperature or humidity, etc. These data will not be that useful if they are not gathered at one place.
+And again, thank to the ease of accessing the Internet directly from the smartphone, sensed data can be easily collected and gathered at one place to form the thing that we call BigData.
+These data, BigData, is analyzed to extract useful information in many different fields such as weather forecasting, psychology or human behavior study, etc.

 There is a problem that such system have to face, that is how to make it least intrusive but still maximize its ability.
 This is when researchers work on Human-Computer Interface (HCI).
 It is the question of how to make the interaction between human and computer become simple yet efficient.

-The crowd making here is not the concept of how to form a crowd, but it means the crowd that makes thing.
-This concept has come to my mind when I see that many or even most of the projects on crowdfunding sites are NOT from big companies with big name and brand.
-Most of them, most of those innovative ideas started from a small garage of a maker, from the desk of a hobbyist or from an individual who stumbled into trouble in daily life and tried to solve it by himself/herself.
+###CrowdMaking The crowd making here is not the concept of how to form a crowd, but it means the crowd that make thing.
+This concept has come to my mind when I see that many or even most of the projects on crowdfunding sites are NOT from big company with big name and brand.
+Most of them, most of those innovative ideas started from a small garage of a maker, from the desk of a hobbyist or from an individual who stumbled to trouble in daily life and tried to solve it by himself/herself.
 This was the moment I talked to myself “Yeah, the innovations come from anyone who faces or realizes the problem, and then come down hard to solve it”.
 No matter how you define it, the uttermost mission of a product or a solution is to solve a problem in our human life.
 Where does that problem come from?
-Obviously, it comes every single action or events in our society — the crowd.
+Obviously, it comes every single actions or events in our society — the crowd.
 Then it is best if we can solve that problem by ourselves.
-This is not a breaking-news, but why only until recent years, have the creators in the crowd made big impacts on innovation?
+This is not a breaking-news, but why only until recent years, have the creators in the crowd made big impact on innovation?